 If you have a panini maker, you could whip up several grilled cheese and tomato sandwiches at once.
 Make whole sandwiches first, then cut them in half, and serve warm.

-Peanut Butter Lovers Tea Sandwiches: Easy and nutritious, peanut butter goes well with a variety of ingredients.
+Easy and nutritious, peanut butter goes well with a variety of ingredients.
 If a little extra sugar is okay, combine peanut butter and marshmallow creme, or peanut butter and Nutella.
-For a healthy twist, spread peanut butter on the toast and then sprinkle trail mix ingredients on the top, such as sunflower seeds, raisins, coconut, wheat germ, or granola.
-Although perhaps an unlikely-sounding pair, peanut butter and sliced banana go together very well and was Elvis Presley's favorite meal.
+For a healthy twist, spread peanut butter on the toast and then sprinkle on trail mix ingredients, such as sunflower seeds, raisins, coconut, wheat germ, or granola.
+Although perhaps an unlikely sounding pair, peanut butter and sliced banana go together very well and was Elvis Presley's favorite meal.
 Heat them up in a panini machine for an extra gooey treat.

-Fall Harvest Tea Sandwiches: Apples add a little seasonal crunch to your tea sandwiches and are perfect for a fall harvest celebration or Halloween bash.
-Spread mayonnaise on one slice of the toast, place a slice of turkey on top, followed by a fairly thick slice of apple, then the other slice of toast.
+Apples add a little seasonal crunch to your tea sandwiches and are perfect for a fall harvest celebration or Halloween bash.
+Spread mayonnaise on one slice of the toast, place a slice of turkey on top, followed by a fairly thick slice of apple and then the other slice of toast.
 Or, keep it simple with peanut butter and apple slices.